Blue wall (United States): 2020: Resurgence of the blue wall

 During the 2020 United States presidential election, Democratic nominee Joe Biden won the states of Wisconsin, Michigan, and Pennsylvania.
 However, Biden carried these states only by 0.5–3 point margins, a considerable underperformance compared to Obama's margins in these states in 2008 and 2012.
 Long-term trends seem less favorable to Democrats in these states as they all voted to the right of the national average and many working-class white voters there have been moving towards the Republicans.

 Biden also broke into the red wall/sea by winning Arizona, Georgia, and the 2nd congressional district of Nebraska.
 However, Maine's 2nd congressional district voted for Donald Trump.
-In many ways, the blue wall has not died, but rather shifted in recent years from containing all the states that John Kerry won in 2004 (with the exception of New Hampshire), and instead replacing Wisconsin, Michigan, and Pennsylvania with New Mexico, Colorado, and Virginia.
-While they have only been carried by a Democratic nominee for four straight election cycles, Joe Biden won all three of those states by more than 10% in 2020, and the demographic changes in all three of those states continue to bolster the strength of Democrats there.
+Pundits saw former battleground states such as Colorado and Virginia becoming solidly Democratic-leaning after the 2020 election, partially as a result of demographic patterns.
+Biden won both of these states by more than 10% in 2020.